Dario Franceschini: Secretary of the Democratic Party

 On 25 October 2009, in the primaries of the PD, Franceschini received over a million votes, representing 34% of the total, but was surpassed by Bersani, who then became the new secretary.
 That same evening, he acknowledged Bersani's victory and said that beyond the results, he would strive to ensure the unity of the party.
 On 17 November, he was elected President of the Parliamentary Group of the Democratic Party in the House of Representatives after Antonello Soro had resigned as deputy.
 After the defeat in the primaries, he rearranged all the forces that had supported his candidacy in a domestic component to the Democratic Party, Democratic Area, which is now seen as a benchmark.

 Minister in centre-left governments

 In the general elections of 2013 he was a candidate and was elected to the Chamber of Deputies as head of the list of the Democratic Party in the constituency of Emilia-Romagna.

 From 28 April 2013 to 22 February 2014 was Minister for Relations with Parliament and the coordination of government activity in the government of Prime Minister Enrico Letta.

 On 22 February 2014 he was sworn in as Minister of Cultural Heritage and Activities and Tourism in the government of Matteo Renzi.
 He presided over the Council of European Ministers of Culture and the European Forum of Ministers of Culture and Tourism in the second half of 2014.

 On 12 December 2016, when Renzi resigned as Prime Minister after the constitutional referendum, Franceschini was confirmed as Culture Minister by the new Prime Minister Paolo Gentiloni.

+Controversies

+Gift received while Minister

+In October 2024, Dario Franceschini became indirectly involved in the "Golden Key" controversy, which centred around a valuable golden key gifted to his successor, former Culture Minister Gennaro Sangiuliano.
+The key, reportedly worth around 12,000 euros, was presented by Pompei’s mayor, Carmine Lo Sapio, and later became the focus of a legal inquiry.
+According to the Italian investigative program Le Iene, Sangiuliano suggested in a confidential document that the key might be in the possession of Maria Rosaria Boccia, who denies this claim.

+The case brought attention to Franceschini's own history with a similar key he received while in office.
+Italian law mandates that public officials return gifts valued over 300 euros, but Franceschini allegedly retained his golden key for three years, returning it only in the summer of 2024 after the scandal surfaced.
+Franceschini claimed he was unaware of the key’s high value, assuming it was a symbolic ceremonial item.

+However, the artisan who created the key publicly refuted such assumptions, stating that the item’s value was "evident to the naked eye".
+The jeweller described the key as a finely crafted piece with embedded gemstones, including sapphires and rubies, making it unmistakable as a luxury item.
+This statement added to the controversy, questioning the awareness and accountability of public officials regarding the handling of valuable gifts.